carobosa77/centos-pi/centos/README.md

 4) At this time, a MTA is useful to receive the generated mail as notifications of the processes to be configured later.
 Run: `mail.bash`

 5) Harden your CentOS installation: `harden.bash`.
 Note: This script only applies the appropriate measures for a lone machine.

+6) Realize final actions: `final.bash`.
+This scripts contains the last steps indicated by the previous scripts, to finalize them.

 Other checks: